To view this document in a consolidated PDF format, click here.

 I. Statement of Principles

-We, the members of the Libertarian Party of Minnesota, hold that all individuals have the right to exercise sole dominion over their own lives, and oppose the initiation of force or fraud as a means of achieving political or social goals.
-We are dedicated to the right of all individuals to live in whatever manner they choose, as long as they do not forcibly interfere with the right of others to live as they choose.
+We, the members of the Libertarian Party of Minnesota, challenge the cult of the omnipotent state and defend the rights of the individual.
+We hold that all individuals have the right to exercise sole dominion over their own lives, and have the right to live in whatever manner they choose, so long as they do not forcibly interfere with the equal right of others to live in whatever manner they choose.

 II.
 Preface